 My poem Hellsteeth is installed in the Hawkswell Theatre, Sligo, and is published as part of a book about WB Yeats: Yeats150.

 Time Machine, which I wrote in response to Tom Meskell's solo art exhibition,was on display beside his paintings, in the Museum Of Country Life, Castlebar, Co Mayo, from January until May 2014, and also in Philadelphia for a day!

-My pamphlets are almost gone, but the new book Pact is available to buy from me directly; from this homepage; from Kennys.ie; and from shops in Roscommon- the Una Bhan craft shop, Boyle, and Strokestown Park House gift shop.
+My pamphlets are gone, but 'Pact' is available to buy from from Kennys.ie; the Una Bhan craft shop, Boyle, and Strokestown Park House gift shop.

 IRISH TV: HERE (to see local TV coverage of booklaunch, in Ballaghaderreen library)